6 Single-Leg Exercises (With Dumbbells)

 three women performing a single leg exercise (reverse lunge and step into squat)

-1. Begin in neutral standing position, feet shoulder width apart, right heel on a yoga block or stack of books.
+1. Begin in a neutral standing position, feet shoulder-width apart.
+Place your right heel on a yoga block or stack of books.
 Hold a dumbbell in each hand at your sides.

 2. Step your left foot back into a reverse lunge, lowering down so both knees form 90-degree angles.

-3. Press through your front right heel to drive forward, returning to standing position.
+3. Press through your front right heel to drive yourself forward, returning to a standing position.

-Targets: Legs, glutes, quads, hamstrings, hips and core.
+Targets: Legs, glutes, quadriceps, hamstrings, hips and core.

 3 women performing bulgarian lunges single leg exercises

-1. Kneel in front of your bench or chair, then place your left foot behind you on a chair or bench, shoelaces down.
+1. Kneel in front of your bench, then place your left foot behind you on the bench, shoelaces are down.
 Hold a dumbbell in your left hand.

 2. Step your right foot forward (it will vary for everyone, but a little over a foot in front of your bench).
 Your front thigh will be parallel to the floor.
 This is the bottom of your movement.

-3. Drive through your front right heel, squeezing your right glute to return to standing.
-Feel your front glute engage to power the movement.
+3. Drive through your front right heel, squeezing your right glute to stand tall.
+Your front glute should engage to power the movement.

-4. With control, bend your knee to lower down back to the starting position (back left knee should lower down close to the ground), to make your front thigh parallel with the ground.
+4. With control, bend your right knee to lower down to the starting position.
+Your back left knee should lower to the ground, making your front thigh parallel with the ground.
 Shoulders remain stacked over hips throughout the movement.

-Modification: Perform a standard reverse lunge or split squat, keeping your back foot on the ground rather than elevating it on a chair.
+Modification: Perform a standard reverse lunge or split squat, keeping your back foot on the ground.

 Targets: Hamstrings, core and glutes.